lr2t9iz/c-137labs.mitzep.com/_posts/2024-05-25-powershell_logg1ng.md

 _Source: Elastic Security Labs **Download and Excecute a PowerShell Script**_

 ## Collection
 Enabling PowerShell logging is crucial for effective detection of malicious activities.
 By default, Windows has PowerShell logging disabled, which can hinder our ability to monitor and respond to threats.
-By configuring detailed logging, we can capture information about every script block, module, and command executed in PowerShell.
+By configuring detailed logging, we can capture information about every **script block** and **command** executed in PowerShell.
 - Open a PowerShell as **Administrator** and run the following commands
 ```powershell
 $basePath = "HKLM:\Software\Policies\Microsoft\Windows\PowerShell\ScriptBlockLogging"